t-nguy/spotify-downloader/README.md

 ![App Screenshot](screenshot.PNG)

-Created for learning purposes and not intended for intensive use.
+Created for learning purposes and not intended for intensive use because of Youtube API quota limits. (~100 searches a day)